Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Intertwining Operators and the Irreducibility of Principal Series

-of smooth $G(\mathbb{Q}_{p})$-representations. \end{proposition} By combining these two Propositions, we deduce the following. \begin{corollary}{ } For $\chi$ a generic regular character, the induction $i_{B}^{G}(\chi)$ is always irreducible. \end{corollary} As a consequence, by Lemma \ref{lemma: normregimplies reg} we deduce the following. \begin{corollary}{ } For $\chi$ a normalized regular character the induction $i_{B}^{G}(\chi)$ is always irreducible. \end{corollary} The idea behind proving such results is due to Speh and Vogan \cite[Theorem~3.14]{SV} in the archimedean case.
+of smooth $G(\mathbb{Q}_{p})$-representations. \end{proposition} By combining these two Propositions, we deduce the following. \begin{corollary}{ } For $\chi$ a generic regular character, the induction $i_{B}^{G}(\chi)$ is always irreducible. \end{corollary} The idea behind proving such results is due to Speh and Vogan \cite[Theorem~3.14]{SV} in the archimedean case.
 They study the reducibility of principal series using the Langlands classification \cite[Section~IV]{BW}.
 Strictly speaking, their analysis is for the archimedean place, but it is easy to see that it extends to the case of a $p$-adic group using the analogous Langlands classification there \cite[Section~XI.2]{BW}.
 They (roughly) break the problem of understanding the reducibility points of principal series representations into two parts: \begin{enumerate} \item (\cite[Theorem~3.14(a)]{SV}) Understanding the reducibility points of non-unitary principal series with respect to the parabolic inductions from $T$ to $M_{i}$ for $i \in \mathcal{J}$, where $M_{i}$ is the rank $1$ Levi subgroup of $G$ whose relative Dynkin diagram is given by $\{i\} \subset \mathcal{J}$. \item (\cite[Theorem~3.14(b)]{SV}) Understanding the reducibility points of unitary principal series representations with respect to induction from $T$ to a (not necessarily rank $1$) proper Levi subgroup of $G$. \end{enumerate} We will now explain this heuristic in our case.
 To see analogous analysis worked out more explicitly for specific $p$-adic reductive groups, we point the reader to \cite[Section~7]{Tad}, \cite[Section~3]{GM}, \cite[Section~3]{Mati} for a small sample.
 For $(2)$, a very definitive answer to such questions can be found in the paper of Keys \cite{Keys}.
 In particular, by \cite[Corollary~1]{Keys} the number of irreducible components of such a unitary parabolic induction can be computed in terms of the Knapp-Stein R-Group \cite{KS,Kn2,Kn1}, which Keys determines for all split groups.
 While this is very interesting, we will not address this here.
-In particular, we have the following. \begin{corollary}{ } If $\chi$ is a regular unitary character then the normalized parabolic induction $i_{B}^{G}(\chi)$ is irreducible. \end{corollary} \begin{proof} This follows from the Bruhat decomposition and the fact that $i_{B}^{G}(\chi)$ is unitary and therefore fully decomposable (See \cite[Theorem~6.6.1]{Cas} or \cite{Bru}). \end{proof} Now consider $\mathbb{X}^{*}(T_{\ol{\mathbb{Q}}_{p}})^{\Gamma} \otimes \mathbb{R} \simeq \mathbb{X}_*(A) \otimes \mathbb{R} \simeq \mathbb{R}^{d}$ the set of unramified characters.
+In particular, we have the following. \begin{lemma}{ } If $\chi$ is a regular unitary character then the normalized parabolic induction $i_{B}^{G}(\chi)$ is irreducible. \end{lemma} \begin{proof} This follows from the Bruhat decomposition and the fact that $i_{B}^{G}(\chi)$ is unitary and therefore fully decomposable (See \cite[Theorem~6.6.1]{Cas} or \cite{Bru}). \end{proof} Now consider $\mathbb{X}^{*}(T_{\ol{\mathbb{Q}}_{p}})^{\Gamma} \otimes \mathbb{R} \simeq \mathbb{X}_*(A) \otimes \mathbb{R} \simeq \mathbb{R}^{d}$ the set of unramified characters.
 For $s \in \mathbb{R}^{d}$, we write $\nu^{s}$ for the associated unramified character.
 We will say that $\nu^{s}$ is positive (resp. strictly positive) if, for all simple (reduced) positive coroots $\alpha_{i,A}$, the precomposition of $\nu^{s}$ with $\alpha_{i,A}$ is positive (resp. strictly positive), or in other words that $s$ lies in the positive Weyl chamber of $\mathbb{X}_*(A) \otimes \mathbb{R}$ defined by the Borel.
 We write $\chi = \mu_{\chi}\nu^{s_{\chi}}$, where $\mu_{\chi}$ is a unitary character and $\nu^{s_{\chi}}$ is an unramified character of $T$, for some $s_{\chi} \in \mathbb{R}^{d}$.
 We now consider intertwining operators.
 Recall that, for $w \in W_{G}$ and $s \in \mathbb{R}^{d}$, we have the intertwining operator